Music Composition, Teaching, Recording, Instrument Building

 My music has been featured at Resonant Bodies Festival, Fast Forward Austin, Midwest Band and Orchestra Clinics, the conference of the College Band Directors National Association, and the South by Southwest NonClassical showcase.
 I was a resident artist at the MacDowell Colony, 360 XOCHI QUETZAL, the Djerassi Resident Artists Program, and the Shell Lake Arts Center.
 I was a Fellow at the 2013 Bang on a Can Summer Music Institute, and at the 2011 Other Minds Festival.
 I've been honored to have received awards including the 2015 Barlow Prize, the 2014 Third Coast Percussion Emerging Composers Partnership, a 2014 Project Grant from New Music USA, and first prize (Grade VI) in the 2013 Frank Ticheli Composition Contest.

 I received my Doctor of Music degree in composition from Northwestern University in 2013.
 My dissertation research was on microtonal harmonic structures derived from sum & difference tones.
 Prior to that I earned a Bachelor of Music degree in composition from Illinois Wesleyan University in 2007.
 I previously taught music technology, composition, theory, aural skills, and song writing at Northwestern University as well as theory and composition for the Chicago Youth Symphony Orchestras.
 I served as Assistant Professor and Coordinator of Composition at Appalachian State University from 2014-2018.
+Since 2018, I have transitioned from university professor to private teacher.
+I work with students locally in-person, as well as across the US and other countries via online lessons in composition, songwriting, microtonality, Just Intonation, and electronic music.
+Visit my Lessons page for more information.

 Use this button to download my entire professional CV